schihwa/syncStream/README.md

 - Each party has a unique ID.
 - We store who the host is, how many people are in the party, and a password for joining the party.

+### Partypage
+- Displays the server status (either empty or joined).

+## API Endpoints Overview

+### Host Management

+- **Create and Confirm Host**: Allows the creation of a new host and confirms their status.
+This endpoint is used to register a new host in the system.

+### Client Management

+- **Create and Join Party**: Enables a new client to join an existing party.
+This endpoint registers the client and associates them with a specified party.

+### Video Player Controls

+- **Play Video**: Initiates video playback for a specified party.
+- **Pause Video**: Pauses the video playback for a specified party.
+- **Stop Video**: Stops the video playback for a specified party.
+- **Seek Video**: Adjusts the video playback to a specific timestamp for a specified party.

+### WebSocket Endpoint

+- **Party Updates**: Establishes a WebSocket connection to receive real-time updates about party members and video status.
+This connection allows clients to stay informed about changes such as new members joining, video state changes, and UI updates.